What is Constipation?

 - Poor oral intake during and after diarrhea.

 - When food poisoning occurs, the healthy bacteria present inside our gut get disrupted.
-In the absence of these healthy bacteria, normal functioning of the bowel does not happen.
+In the absence of these healthy bacteria, the normal functioning of the bowel does not happen.

 - Constant anxiety and stress is a psychological factor behind constipation.